BlipOnNobodysRadar/Codewars/readme.md

 # CodeWars Challenges: <a target="_blank" href="https://www.codewars.com/users/BlipOnNobodysRadar" >Visit Here</a>

 ![codewars profile picture](codewars-pf.png)
 A repository filled with codewars challenges (kata).
-Currently in the top 2% of users, and push a solution every day.
+I'm currently in the top 2% of users with 338+ kata completed, and push atleast one solution every day.

 ## How It's Made: